sinhprous/sinhprous.github.io/_posts/2020-11-12-uncertainty-in-deep-neural-network.markdown

 ![figure]({{"/asset/2020-11-12-uncertainty-in-deep-neural-network/acc_conf_1.jpg"|absolute_url}})

 In this figure, the horizontal axis represents confidence threshold, the vertical axis represents the accuracy.
 The red lines describe the relation between the confidence threshold and the <em>averaged accuracy of data sample whose confidence is larger than this corresponding confidence threshold</em>.
 Intuitively, we can choose a threshold to guarantee that the accuracy of the AI model is perfect (100%) or equal to a certain value (for e.g: 90%).
 If the model's prediction has lower confidence score than the threshold, the model will reject it and need the aid from human.
-In this example, if we choose confidence threshold of 0.5, the we can trust the model with 100% accuracy, and we only have to double-check the data sample with confidence score smaller the 0.5.
+In this example, if we choose confidence threshold of 0.5, then we can trust the model with 100% accuracy, and we only have to double-check the data sample with confidence score smaller the 0.5.
 Similarly, we can guarantee the accuracy of 90% at 0.1 confidence threshold.

-On the contrary, the following figure illustrates an poorly calibrated confidence score behavior of an deep learning model.
+On the contrary, the following figure illustrates a poorly calibrated confidence score behavior of a deep learning model.

 ![figure]({{"/asset/2020-11-12-uncertainty-in-deep-neural-network/acc_conf_2.jpg"|absolute_url}})